gwallison/query-FF/User_guide.md

 line does not return a dataframe.
 Instead, it writes a file to disk for your later use.
 You can download it into a spreadsheet program and make cool charts, send it to your friends, or post it on your Instagram.

-## Starting with the open-FF data set that works best for you
-**This function is under construction!**
-[[[Currently, there are two forms of the open-FF data that you can start with:
-- the 'full' data set, including records that have been detected with errors
-- the 'filtered' data set, that has the error-ladened and ambiguous records removed.
-This set is the default set.
-Unless you specify the full set, you will be working with the filtered set.
-We expect that most people will want this filtered set.

-If you want to work with the full set, perhaps to investigate the nature of some of the errors, you can use the `record_flags` field to target specific types of records.  (see Example...)  ]]]

 ## Using the power of python/pandas yourself